-- knowingly physically obstruct or block another person from entering into or exiting from the premises of a reproductive health care facility, in order to prevent that person from obtaining or rendering, or assisting in obtaining or rendering, medical treatment or reproductive health care services; or - b. strike, shove, restrain, grab, kick, or otherwise subject to unwanted physical contact or injury any person seeking to legally enter or exit the premises of a reproductive health care facility; or - c. knowingly follow and harass another person within twenty-five (25) feet of the premises of a reproductive health care facility; or - knowingly engage in a course of conduct or repeatedly commit acts within twenty-five (25) feet of the premises of a reproductive health care facility when such behavior places another person in reasonable fear of physical harm, or attempt to do the same; or
+- a. knowingly physically obstruct or block another person from entering into or exiting from the premises of a reproductive health care facility, in order to prevent that person from obtaining or rendering, or assisting in obtaining or rendering, medical treatment or reproductive health care services; or - b. strike shove restrain grab kick or otherwise subject to unwanted physical contact or injury any person seeking to legally enter or exit the premises of a reproductive health care facility; or - c. knowingly follow and harass another person within twenty-five (25) feet of the premises of a reproductive health care facility; or - d. knowingly engage in a course of conduct or repeatedly commit acts within twenty-five another person in reasonable fear of physical harm, or attempt to do the same; or - e. by force or threat of force, or by physically obstructing or blocking, knowingly injure, intimidate, or interfere with, or attempt to injure, intimidate, or interfere with, another person in order to discourage such other person or any other person or persons from obtaining or providing, or assisting in obtaining or providing, reproductive health care services; or